digitalutsc/islandora_bagger/README.md

 same naming convention as the bag (`{nid}_{uuid}_{namespace}`).
 If you will be using both the `rename` and `validate` scripts, you ***must*** place the `rename` script ***after*** the `validate` script.
 This script uses the [oclf-py tool](https://github.com/zimeon/ocfl-py).
+Available as python and bash shell script (python recommended).
+To use, set `serialize` to `false` or `zip`

 #### Relevant configuration information
 - `Namespace`: (found under `bag-info`) specifies the namespace used for naming the OCFL object
 - `Contact-Name`: (found under `bag-info`) specifies the username that will be placed in the `inventory.json`
 - `Contact-Email`: (found under `bag-info`) specifies the user-address that will be placed in the `inventory.json`
 - `Message`: (found under `bag-info`) an optional message to be added to the `inventory.json`

+### uiIntegration
+#### Description
+Copies the contents of the output directory into the Drupal public file system to allow for support of the [Islandora Bagger UI](https://github.com/mjordan/islandora_bagger_integration).
+If you do not want to also have a copy of your files in a directory outside of the Drupal public file system, you may simply set the `output_dir` to Drupal public file system path and omit this script.

+#### Relevant configuration information
+- `output_dir`: the original location of the bag
+- `drupal_public_dir`: the full path to the Drupal public file system, can be found under `/admin/config/media/file-system`

 ## Bag Structure
 ```text
 /tmp/112_2fa72847-287e-462e-adb8-410bb0ad1dea_dsu